-The Warrant List is a list of all the recorded warrants.
-It also temporarily lists NXWarrants during the time they are in effect.
-For an overview discussion of warrants, see Warrants.
+The Warrant List is a table of all Recorded Warrants.
+It also temporarily lists NX Warrants during the time they are in effect.
+You access the Warrant Table by selecting Warrant List from the Warrants menu of your Control Panel.
+For an overview discussion of Warrants, see Warrants.

 Columns in the Warrant Table

 - Warrant - The name of the Warrant.

 - Route - The route of the Warrant is listed in a drop down combo box by clicking the table cell.

 - Train Name - The Train ID, as stated in the Roster.
 This cell can be edited and its content is displayed next to the Indicator Track Icons when the train occupies their OBlock (the Edit popup of Indicator Track Icons have a checkbox to enable this function).

 - DCC Address - The Address of the locomotive or Consist.
 This cell can be edited to correspond to the current motive power of the Train.